 Through its conference presentations, website, publications, and services, ECFA informs its members of board governance, accounting, financial, fundraising, and legislative matters of common concern.

 Over its history, the reaction of the public to the existence of ECFA has been gratifying.
 The fact that ECFA requires appropriate financial disclosure satisfies many donors because they know that financial information is available when and if they want it.
-The ECFA seal is tangible evidence to donors that ECFA member organizations adhere to the highest standards of financial integrity and Christian ethics.
+The ECFA seal is tangible evidence to donors that ECFA member organizations adhere to high standards of financial integrity and Christian ethics.